Facts About Almond Moths

 Also known as the Tropical Warehouse Moth, the almond moth is often found hitching a ride on imported cargo.
 It has a penchant for travel, and is found all over the world.
 It is often confused with its similar and much more commonplace cousin, the Indianmeal Moth.
 The almond moth gets its name from its love of nuts, as it will feed on many different varieties like almonds, walnuts, and peanuts, to name a few.

-Almond Moth Damage
+Signs of Almond Moth Infestations

 The almond moth will feed on a variety of grain and seeds, as well as other dry goods like fruit and pet food.
 You may also find the moth in coarse flour and cornmeal.

 Female moths will lay between 200 to 400 eggs that are the size of a pinhead.
 They are white in color, and will be located near a dry food source that they will feed on once they hatch.
 Once they reach the larvae stage, they measure about 13 millimeters and look dirty white with either brown or purple spots on their backs.
 The full development process takes about 35 days.
 However, once the almond moth reaches adulthood, it will only live for 7 to 10 days.

 You’ll be able to tell if you have an almond moth infestation if you see them flying around where dry food is stored.
 This will often be during the later hours of the day, starting at dusk.
 Larvae will stay on the food item until it is read to pupate, often crawling to the ceiling of the container to make it’s cocoon.
 In foods stored in cardboard boxes, for example, you might notice small holes in the sides from where the larvae began to munch.
 In contaminated items, there will often be silk-like webbing if the moth is present, so be sure to look carefully before you eat.

 Types of Almond Moths

 Almond Moth Identification